LaurentMazare/tch-rs/README.md

 Check this [issue](https://github.com/LaurentMazare/tch-rs/issues/488).

+### Compilation is slow, torch-sys seems to be rebuilt every time cargo gets run.
+See this [issue](https://github.com/LaurentMazare/tch-rs/issues/596), this could be caused by rust-analyzer not knowing about the proper environment variables like `LIBTORCH` and `LD_LIBRARY_PATH`.

 ## License
 `tch-rs` is distributed under the terms of both the MIT license and the Apache license (version 2.0), at your option.